dvnam1605/RAG_PhapLuat/README.md

 1. Enter a legal question in Vietnamese in the text box
 2. Select a query transformation method (optional)
-3. Click "Tìm kiếm" to get an answer
+3. Click "Gửi" to get an answer
 4. Explore retrieved legal contexts in the expandable sections

 ## Query Transformation Methods